Competitive Program

 The U10 Competitive Program is geared towards players who are interested in playing competitive basketball at the U11 level, and usually have played at least one year in the Development program or are above-average athletes.

-U10 competitive teams have practices twice a week, using regular (10-foot) rims, and participate in the NBBA girls or boys U12 house league, the OBL-East (EOBA) U10 girls or boys league, and a year-end EOBA Championship tournament.
+U10 competitive boys team practices twice a week, using regular (10-foot) rims, and may participate in the NBBA boys U12 house league, the OBL-East (EOBA) U10 boys league, and a year-end EOBA Championship tournament.

 Tryouts are normally held in mid-September.
 Coaches can select up to 15 players, and will refer any remaining players to the Development program.